piepworks/blazehorse-legal/privacy.md

 * If US law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
 Otherwise, we flat-out reject requests from local and federal law enforcement when they seek data.
 And unless we’re legally prevented from it, we’ll always inform you when such requests are made.
 In the event a government authority outside the US approaches Piepworks with a request, our default stance is to refuse unless the US government compels us to comply through procedures outlined in a mutual legal assistance treaty or agreement.
 * Similarly, if Piepworks receives a request to preserve data, we refuse unless compelled by either the US Federal Stored Communications Act, 18 U.S.C.
 Section 2703(f) or a properly served US subpoena for civil matters.
 In both of these situations, we have to comply.
 In these situations, we notify affected customers as soon as possible unless we are legally prohibited from doing so.
 * If we get an informal request from any person, organization, or entity, we do not assist.
-If you are an account owner who wants to export data from their accounts, you can do so directly from [your settings page](https://app.cassettenest.com/settings/#export).
 * If we are audited by a tax authority, we may be required to share billing-related information.
 If that happens, we only share the bare minimum needed.

 Finally, if Piepworks LLC is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.